 The company's annual turnover is around € 32 million, of which € 10 million is generated in the waste disposal division.

-Establishing a sustainable energy supply for a complex company - this is the challenge that Kommunalservice Jena (KSJ) has set itself.
+Building a sustainable energy supply for a complex company - this is the challenge the KSJ is facing.

 This enables a 55,000 l buffer tank to be charged independently for heating and hot water preparation from May to September.

-This can supply around 460 four-person households for a year and thus save 776 tons of CO2.
+This can supply approx. 460 four-person households for a year and thus save 776 tons of CO².

-In addition, further potential areas for the municipal service's own electricity generation are being investigated with the aim of making a significant contribution to conserving resources.
+In addition, further potential areas for the in-house generation of electricity at the municipal service are being investigated with the aim of making a significant contribution to conserving resources.